rharbird/ucl-microbit-robotics-readthedocs/source/oneTwoThree.rst

 ----------------
 Is it crawling?
 ----------------
 Now it's time for you to experiment.
-Make two more variables ``angle1`` and ``angle2``.
-Initialise the new variables in the ``start`` loop.
-Add more code to increase the value of ``angle1`` and ``angle2``in the ``forever`` loop and don't forget to check whether the value is greater than 180°.
+Make two more variables ``angle1`` and ``angle2`` and initialise the new variables in the ``start`` loop.
+Add more code to increase the value of ``angle1`` and ``angle2``in the ``forever`` loop and don't forget to check whether the value of the angle is greater than 180°.

 .. image:: pictures/asynchronous.png
   :scale: 60%

 Try it out.
 Upload your code to the micro:bit.
 Did it work?
 Keep experimenting until you are satisfied with the way that the caterpillar crawls.